 A Florida collaborative family matter is a dispute, a transaction, a claim, a problem, or an issue for resolution.
 The matter is described in a collaborative law participation agreement and arises under chapter 61 or chapter 742, Florida Statutes.
 Collaborative family law matters include marriage, divorce, marital property distribution; child custody, visitation, parenting plans, and parenting time; alimony and child support; relocation with a child; paternity; and premarital (prenuptials), marital, and postmarital agreements.

 Collaborative Divorce is an option you can choose to resolve your divorce without fighting in court.
 Each spouse has an attorney.
-The sign a collaborative law participation agreement.
-They commit in writing to full disclosure, honest communication, confidentiality, and to engage in no litigation during the process.
+You and your spouse sign a collaborative law participation agreement.
+Each commits in writing to full disclosure, honest communication, confidentiality, and to engage in no litigation during the process.

-• build for their kids long-term parenting plans flexible to accommodate their development;
+• build long-term parenting plans flexible to accommodate their kids’ development;

 • avoid confrontation, time, stress, pain, and expense litigation can cause;

 • keep sensitive financial, business, and personal information confidential; and

 • decide how their family moves forward and not leave decisions to a judge who’s a stranger.

 1. You and your professional team set the pace and commit to resolve issues respectfully, out of court.